Alaska in May: Weather And Activities In The Shoulder Season

 Early May Vs Late May

-Even a week can make a huge difference.
-I’ve worn long pants and a coat one week and capris and a t-shirt the following week.
-However, when it comes to weather, it’s all about luck.
+Even a week can make a difference.
+For example, I’ve worn long pants and a coat one week, and capris and a t-shirt the next.
+When it comes to Alaska weather, it’s all about luck.
+It’s why most tour operators don’t kick-start their businesses until mid-month.

 Cruise Activities

-However, many passengers choose Alaska cruises for the outdoor activities available at each port of call.
+Although many passengers choose Alaska cruises for the outdoor activities available at each port of call.
 Some popular activities include:

-- Mendenhall Glacier: Visiting Mendenhall Glacier Visitor Center provides an opportunity to see another glacier, one that’s rapidly retreating.
+- Mendenhall Glacier: Visiting the Mendenhall Glacier Visitor Center provides an opportunity to see another glacier, one that’s rapidly retreating.

 - White Pass & Yukon Route Railway: The White Pass Railroad offers trains from Skagway into the Yukon as soon as ships arrive.
 It takes two weeks to clear the tracks of snow for the start of the season.
 This ride in vintage rail cars is a must for anyone visiting Skagway.